quickwit-oss/tantivy/doc/src/index-fileformats.md

 ### Endianness
 By default integers and floats are serialized with little indian order.
-In some specific cases, Tantivy uses big indian, the documentation will explicitely indicates it in this case.
+In some specific cases, Tantivy uses big indian, in this case the documentation will explicitely indicates that.

 ### Composite file structure